Peter K. Kang

 I combine theory, numerical modeling, laboratory and field experiments to tackle research problems across multiple scales.

-P. K. Kang, J. Lee, X. Fu, S. Lee, P. K. Kitanidis and R. Juanes, Improved subsurface imaging of saline aquifers from transient pressure data during freshwater injection. (submitted)
+P. K. Kang, J. Lee, X. Fu, S. Lee, P. K. Kitanidis and R. Juanes, Improved characterization of heterogeneous permeability in saline aquifers from transient pressure data during freshwater injection.
+Water Resources Research.
+(2017)

 P. K. Kang, M. Dentz, T. Le Borgne, S. Lee and R. Juanes, Anomalous transport in disordered fracture networks: Evolution of the Lagrangian velocity distribution and CTRW model for arbitrary injection modes.
 Advances in Water Resources.
-(2017, accepted)
+(2017)

 M. Dentz, P. K. Kang, A. Comolli, T. Le Borgne, and D. R. Lester, Continuous Time Random Walks for the Evolution of Lagrangian Velocities.
 Physical Review Fluids.
 (2016)